-L. Shi et al., "Dynamic Response Improvement in a Buck Type Converter using Capacitor Current Feed-Forward Control," Proceedings of the 36th Annual Conference on IEEE Industrial Electronics Society IECON 2010 (2010, Glendale, AZ), pp. 445-450, Institute of Electrical and Electronics Engineers (IEEE), Nov 2010.
+L. Shi et al., "Dynamic Response Improvement in a Buck Type Converter using Capacitor Current Feed-Forward Control," Proceedings of the 36th Annual Conference of the IEEE Industrial Electronics Society (2010, Glendale, AZ), pp. 445 - 450, Institute of Electrical and Electronics Engineers (IEEE), Nov 2010.

 Electrical and Computer Engineering